BackofenLab/Cherri/docs/_sources/docs/usage.md.txt

 ### Run train in mixed model mode

-CheRRI is able to build on model based on different datasets.
+CheRRI is able to build one model based on different datasets.
 Is the mixed parameter is set to 'on' CheRRI will connect training data for different datasets.
 However before running the mixed mode one would create the training data for the individual datasets.
 Next we have a theoretical example of DataA, DataB and DataC, which should be trained together Therefore best create an dedicated output folder e.g. CheRRI_build_model

-Than build you first model:
+Then build you first model:
 ```
 cherri train -i1 /path/to/CheRRI_build_model/ -r dataA_1.tabular dataA_2.tabular -g human -l human -o ./ -n Data_A -c 150 -st on -t 600 -me 8000 -j 7
 ```